| Safe Haskell | Safe-Inferred |

 mkAddr ∷ (MakeCredential p 'Payment, MakeStakeReference s) ⇒ p → s → Addr Source #

-address from payment and staking components
+Construct a Testnet address from payment and staking components

 mkCredential ∷ MakeCredential c r ⇒ c → Credential r Source #